iOS 15 release date, beta and all the new iPhone features

 And, obviously, the iPhone 13 series will come with iOS 15 out of the box.

-There's a potential silver lining if you've got an older iPhone that might miss out on future iOS updates.
-As of iOS 14.5, users have the option of separately toggling between regular updates and security updates — the idea being that older phones might still be able to receive security updates, even if the device can't handle a full update.
-It's unclear if that feature will allow devices that miss out on iOS 15 to still get security patches going forward.

-If you're wondering about iPad compatibility, remember that Apple split up the software for its phones and tablets several years ago. iPadOS 15 will adopt many of the features we'll talk about here, along with some iPad-specific changes that will sound familiar to iOS 14 users (widgets on the home screen to give just one example).
+If you're wondering about iPad compatibility, remember that Apple split up the software for its phones and tablets several years ago. iPadOS 15 is adopting many of the features we'll talk about here, along with some iPad-specific changes that will sound familiar to iOS 14 users (widgets on the home screen to give just one example).

 iOS 15: Features

+iOS 14 was a pretty big upgrade, but there's a lot planned for iOS 15 as well.

-New FaceTime features: Apple started off the iOS 15 news by talking about FaceTime.
+New FaceTime features: FaceTime is getting some of the most substantive changes in iOS 15.
 The popular video chat is getting spatial audio to make sound feel more natural, plus voice isolation using machine learning and wide spectrum to bring in more ambient sounds.

 Better yet, for group FaceTime calls, Apple is adding link creation (a la Google Meet and Zoom) so that even people on Android and Windows can join in via the browser.
 Apple has also added a grid view for group calls and a portrait mode to bring the focus on you.